Tax Management India. Com

 X X X X Extracts X X X X

-..... f charge.
+..... ming of charge.
 Such issue may also arise when there are counter cases against each other.
 Both these cases also need to be tried separately even though it may be by the same Judge.
 By inserting this provision, the Legislatures want to suggest that the trial of scheduled offences and trial of PMLA offences will have to be conducted independently though by the same Judge.
 As per Section 3 of the PML Act, anyone involved in the process of proceeds of crime, it is an offence.
 The scheduled offences are the offences laid down as per the schedules.
 The scheme of the Act does not suggest that there can be an investigation for PMLA offences only when there is a conviction in a trial involving the scheduled offences .
 A person accused of PMLA offence may contend that unless it is proved that the proceeds alleged by the Enforcement Directorate were derived from the criminal activity is proved, they cannot be convicted.
 When the trial of PMLA offences in this case will be started? - HELD THAT:- A draft charge is already filed on behalf of the E.D.
-It is true that yet the Special Court has not proceeded further after framing of charge, that is to say, hearing the Prosecution and hearing the respect .....
+It is true that yet the Special Court has not proceeded further after framing of charge, that is to say, hearing the Prosecution and hearing the r .....

 X X X X Extracts X X X X